webcodedsoft/pgrestify/docs-site/guide/orm/query-methods.md

 # Query Methods

-PGRestify's Repository pattern provides TypeORM-style query methods that make database operations intuitive and type-safe.
+PGRestify's Repository pattern provides ORM-style query methods that make database operations intuitive and type-safe.
 This guide covers all the query methods available through the Repository class and QueryBuilder integration.

 ## Overview